 ~ It should bind the bricks or stones to give a tight joint through which water cannot penetrate.

-~ The joints form by mortar should not develop cracks and they should be able to maintain their appearance for quite a long time.
+~ The joints formed by mortar should not develop cracks, and they should be able to maintain their appearance for quite a long time.

-~ It is used to fill up a gap between the brick and stone for making wall weather tight.
+~ It is used to fill a gap between the brick and stone to make the wall weather-tight.

-~ It is used to give soft even bed between the different layer of brick and stone masonry for equal distribution of pressure over the bridge.
+~ It is used to give a soft even bed between the different layers of brick and stone masonry for equal pressure distribution over the bridge.

 ~ It is used to fill up the joints of pipes.

-~ It is used to hide the open joints of brickwork or stonework.
+~ It is used to generate the structure’s appearance and to hide the open joints of brickwork or stonework.

 a.
 Selection of Materials